How to hang a TV on the wall? Official Guidance by Mounting Dream

 Firm the bracket on the back of your TV

 Step 5.
 Firm the bracket on the back of your TV screen (please make sure you are using the correct screws).
 One more to concern, do NOT use an electric drill in this step.
 It is too powerful to work on your TV.

 Step 6.
 Do wall plate installation integrity test before hanging the TV with it.
 After making sure the load is great, grab your friend together and hang the TV in place, tighten the safety screws.

 Step 7.
 Adjust the angle/level/tilt that makes sure the TV offers the best view in your room.

 Plus, which is optional, to manage the cables and wires.
 If you want to make it look nice when you're done, you will need holes to run the cables in the wall.
 Cut a square hole in the middle of the wall plate into the drywall.
 And cut the other smaller hole 1 foot from the ground.
 You can do this step anytime.

 Easy right?
-With over 20 years’ experience in this specific industry, Mounting Dream get feedbacks continuously from thousands of our customers who mount the TV by themselves.
-They include men, women, early adult, elders even 70-year-old ladies.
+With over 20 years’ experience in this specific industry, Mounting Dream gets feedbacks continuously from thousands of our customers who mount the TV by themselves.
+They include men, women, early adults, elders even 70-year-old ladies.
 “It is much easier than I thought.”
 Many of them leave us a likely comment after purchasing a bracket.

 Have a try?
 Have a try!